Cheryl Heuton: Career

 Heuton was a newspaper journalist and editor in southern California before turning to television work.
 Her first newspaper job, at age 22, was with the Del Mar News-Press.
 Heuton later worked for the Blade-Tribune and the Escondido Times-Advocate.

-Heuton and Nick Fallacci created, wrote, and co-produced the television series Numb3rs.
+Heuton and Nick Falacci created, wrote, and co-produced the television series Numb3rs.
 Numb3rs was broadcast on CBS for six seasons, from 2005 to 2010, and featured a mathematician entertainingly explaining mathematical concepts while helping the FBI solve crimes.
 The Caltech campus was used for many scenes, but was called California Institute of Science (or CalSci) in the show for legal reasons.
 Heuton and Fallacci strove to ensure that the math presented in the series was real by hiring mathematicians as consultants.
 Heuton said, “We just want people to better understand the world they live in.”

-Heuton and Fallacci co-wrote the television movie The Arrangement (2013), a drama involving a Colombian woman living in Miami, distributed by USA Network.
+Heuton and Falacci co-wrote the television movie The Arrangement (2013), a drama involving a Colombian woman living in Miami, distributed by USA Network.
 The movie is based on Elmore Leonard’s story “When the Women Come Out to Dance.”